Eugene V. Debs: Sedition conviction and appeal to U.S. Supreme Court

 When the mariner, sailing over tropic seas, looks for relief from his weary watch, he turns his eyes toward the Southern Cross, burning luridly above the tempest-vexed ocean.
 As the midnight approaches the Southern Cross begins to bend, and the whirling worlds change their places, and with starry finger-points the Almighty marks the passage of Time upon the dial of the universe; and though no bell may beat the glad tidings, the look-out knows that the midnight is passing – that relief and rest are close at hand.

 Let the people take heart and hope everywhere, for the cross is bending, midnight is passing, and joy cometh with the morning.

 Debs was sentenced on September 18, 1918, to ten years in prison and was also disenfranchised for life.
 Debs presented what has been called his best-remembered statement at his sentencing hearing:

 Your Honor, years ago I recognized my kinship with all living beings, and I made up my mind that I was not one bit better than the meanest on earth.
 I said then, and I say now, that while there is a lower class, I am in it, and while there is a criminal element, I am of it, and while there is a soul in prison, I am not free.

 Debs appealed his conviction to the Supreme Court.
 In its ruling on Debs v.
 United States, the court examined several statements Debs had made regarding World War I and socialism.
-While Debs had carefully worded his speeches in an attempt to comply with the Espionage Act, the Court found he had the intention and effect of obstructing the draft and military recruitment.
+While Debs had carefully worded his speeches in an attempt to comply with the Espionage Act of 1917, the Court found he had the intention and effect of obstructing the draft and military recruitment.
 Among other things, the Court cited Debs's praise for those imprisoned for obstructing the draft.
 Justice Oliver Wendell Holmes Jr. stated in his opinion that little attention was needed since Debs's case was essentially the same as that of Schenck v.
 United States, in which the court had upheld a similar conviction.

 Debs went to prison on April 13, 1919.
-In protest of his jailing, Charles Ruthenberg led a parade of unionists, socialists, anarchists, and communists on May 1 (May Day) in Cleveland, Ohio.
+In protest of his jailing, Charles Ruthenberg led a parade of unionists, socialists, and communists on May 1 (May Day) in Cleveland, Ohio.
 The event quickly broke into the violent May Day riots of 1919.